googleprojectzero/winafl/README.md

  * CVE-2016-7212 - found by Aral Yaman of Noser Engineering AG
  * CVE-2017-0073, CVE-2017-0190, CVE-2017-11816 - found by [Symeon Paraschoudis](https://twitter.com/symeonp) of SensePost
+ * CVE-2018-4985 - found by Yoav Alon and Netanel Ben-Simon from Check Point Software Technologies

 (Let me know if you know of any others and I'll include them in the list)